SouthCoded/Silverboyz_Writeups/HareKaze2018/HareKazefarm Writeup/readme.md

 of a strcmp quality, mainly that the comparision will stop reading after it encounters a null byte.
 We might be able to append isoroku onto a legit value and the program will add it to stack and then when the parade begins, the flag will be read.

-Right so, so far we have an idea of our payload looking like this:
+Right so here is our payload idea so far:

 payload = "hen" + "\x00" + "isoroku"